-Parents may wish to relocate various reasons.
+Parents may wish to relocate for various reasons.
 A better job opportunity may arise, family members may move to a different location, or military orders may require the parent to move.
 It is not uncommon for a primary residential parent to take legal action to relocate the child away from the other, non-custodial parent.

-Washington law requires that before a parent relocate outside of the child’s school district, the relocating parent must provide the other parent with notice of intended relocation.
+Washington law requires that before a parent relocates outside of the child’s school district, the relocating parent must provide the other parent with notice of intended relocation.
 Once the relocating parent has provided this notice, the other parent may contest the relocation.
 Failure to timely contest the relocation could result in automatic approval of the relocation.